opensearch-project/documentation-website/_dashboards/admin-ui-index/forcemerge.md

 1. Under **Index Management**, choose **Indices**.

-1. Select the index on which you want to perform a force merge operation.
+1. Select the indexes you want to force merge.

 1. Choose **Actions**, and then choose **Force merge**, as shown in the following image.